briansu2004/udemy-devops-real-projects/010-MinikubeGrafanaPrometheusMultipassMonitoring/01_YN_WindowsOnly.md

 #### 3. Deploy Prometheus Helm Chart

-To monitor the VM, which is not part of the K8s cluster, you can deploy [another Prometheus Helm Chart](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus) in the existing Minikube cluster.
-However, you may need to uninstall the previous deployment to avoid port conflict issues, if the default port has not been changed.
+To monitor the VM, which is not part of the K8s cluster, we can deploy [another Prometheus Helm Chart](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus) in the existing Minikube cluster.
+However, we may need to uninstall the previous deployment to avoid port conflict issues, if the default port has not been changed.

 ```dos
 helm -n default uninstall prometheus-grafana
 ```

-Then you can deploy the new Helm Chart:
+Then we can deploy the new Helm Chart:

 ```dos
 helm install prometheus prometheus-community/prometheus -f values.prometheus-only.yaml
 ```

-Once the Pod is up and running, you can **port forward** the **prometheus-server** to your local port to be access
+Once the Pod is up and running, we can **port forward** the **prometheus-server** to our local port to be access

 ```dos
 kubectl -n default port-forward prometheus-server 9080:80
 ```

-Open your browser and go to [http://localhost:9080](http://localhost:9080).
+Open our browser and go to [http://localhost:9080](http://localhost:9080).
 Type below query in **Expression** field and click **Execute** to run the query:

 ```dos
 (1 - (node_memory_MemAvailable_bytes{job="multipass-vm"} / (node_memory_MemTotal_bytes{job="multipass-vm"})))* 100